jerichoBob/blender-stuff/README.md

 ## What's this?

 A place to keep my Blender musings and learnables.

+Because we are playing with larger files (textures, fonts and *fbx files from Mixamo), I have also downloaded/installed [git-lfs](https://git-lfs.github.com/) to manage those larger files.
+Pretty nifty.

 ## Thank you